All Episodes

 Right.

-Right you know I mean let's let's get real here folks.
+I mean, let's, let's get real here, folks.

-This is why this is why we're supposed to have liberty because because in these situations in these situations there are no experts.
+This is why we're supposed to have liberty because in these situations, there are no experts.

-I mean, I always I always am averse to that notion, but in and especially in a confused time, it doesn't make any sense to me because frankly, I mean, there there are experts in virology and there are experts in statistics and data analysis and what what have you, but there are not really that many experts in COVID 19.
+And so the idea that any group can mandate behavior out of another group in a very confused situation or confused time, especially, I mean, I always am averse to that notion, but especially in a confused time, it doesn't make any sense to me because frankly, I mean, there are experts in virology and there are experts in statistics and data analysis and what have you, but there are not really that many experts in COVID-19.

 I mean, you can't really become an expert in anything, any one thing specifically in such a short period of time.

-I guess there are COVID experts or COVID virus experts, but I don't know.
+I guess there are COVID experts, COVID virus experts, but I don't know.

 It usually takes about three years to approve a vaccine.